 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-The sweet and chewy apricots provide some potassium as a bonus.
-“And I love how the flavor of the apricots and dark chocolate complement each other,” she notes.
+The sweet and chewy apricots provide some potassium as a bonus and the flavor of the apricots and dark chocolate complement each other, too.

-She puts a heaping scoop of unsweetened almond butter on a regular spoon, covers it in wax paper, and sticks it in the freezer.
+Another delicious snack option is a spoonful of almond butter straight from the freezer.
+To prep this hearty snack, put a heaping scoop of unsweetened almond butter on a regular spoon, cover it in wax paper and stick it in the freezer.

 “This hits the spot for cravings while delivering a rich source of heart-healthy fats,” she says.
 “Healthy fats are the perfect late night snack because they help boost your serotonin levels.
 This makes for a better sleep while curbing your sugar cravings.”

-Nothing goes better with apples and cashew spread than herbal tea, she adds.
-Turmeric tea, cinnamon tea and Peruvian spiced berry tea are her favorites, with unsweetened almond milk or coconut milk as creamer.
+Nothing goes better with apples and cashew spread than herbal tea.
+Sip on some turmeric tea, cinnamon tea or Peruvian spiced berry tea with unsweetened almond milk or coconut milk as creamer.